Fuse predates Cheap Trick by about five years, it’s fairly heavy, with a good mix of caustic lead guitar, organ playing and useful vocals.

 WEBLINKS: Wikipedia Page

 Most rock historians will know that the Illinois town of Rockford is home to one of America’s greatest pop-rock exponents: Cheap Trick.
-It was also the birthplace to this band: Fuse, which featured Rick Neilsen and Tom Peterson in their earliest incarnation of the Tricksters.
+It was also the birthplace to this band: Fuse.
+They featured Rick Neilsen and Tom Peterson in their earliest incarnation of the Tricksters.

 Formed in 1967, Fuse came together from the fusion of two bands: Toast And Jam and The Grim Reapers.
-After a stint playing in Chicago, the band were eventually picked up by Epic Records, and sent into the studio for their one and sole album.
+After a stint playing in Chicago, the band were eventually picked up by Epic Records.
+They were sent into the studio for this their one and sole album.

 The Songs